 Any radiation dose implications associated with repetitive tasks should be reviewed by applicable radiation safety baseline IPs.
 In the control room or other appropriate locations, review visible portions of radiation monitors or other indications that could provide indication of an apparent uncontrolled release.

-Observe equipment and / or operator actions for hase ondition monitoring as specified by licensee commitments or NRC requirements
+Observe equipment and / or operator actions for open phase condition monitoring as specified by licensee commitments or NRC requirements.
+Additional guidance for open phase condition monitoring exists in IP 71111.04, “Equipment Alignment.”

 Maintain awareness of the local weather forecast and any impacts on plant configuration and operation.
-Transition to 71111.01, “Adverse Weather Protection,” as appropriate.
+Transition to IP 71111.01, “Adverse Weather Protection,” as appropriate.

 Review control room logs, equipment out-of-service or clearance logs, compensatory action logs, TS logs, chemistry logs, standing orders, and night orders several times each week to become aware of potential risk-related problems that occurred since the previous review.
 Licensees may refer to compensatory actions as Operator Work Arounds, Operator Burdens, etc. Determine whether the logs appropriately reflect the plant status observed during the control board walkdown and whether TS requirements are being met.
 A review of the operator shift logs and standing orders may provide insights regarding equipment operability.
 Pursue any operability or functionality concerns using IP 71111.15, “Operability Determinations and Functionality Assessments.”